Meet Lincoln

 “The first responders that day were deeply affected, and I know the detective in the case went home, hugged his kids and checked his blinds.”

-The mandatory standard for blinds, curtains and window fittings (in place from 30th December 2010) requires all new window furnishings to come with warning labels and to be installed with tensioning devices.
+The current mandatory standard for blinds, curtains and window fittings (in place from 30 December 2010) requires all new window furnishings to come with warning labels and to be installed with tensioning devices.
 However, as this standard is not retrospective, curtain and blinds that were installed prior to 2010 still need to be made safe.

 WHAT CAN BE DONE TO MAKE CURTAIN AND BLIND CORDS SAFE?